open-mmlab/Amphion/egs/tts/NaturalSpeech2/README.md

 We released a pre-trained Amphion NatrualSpeech2 model.
 So you can download the pre-trained model [here](https://huggingface.co/amphion/naturalspeech2_libritts) and generate speech following the above inference instruction.

-We also provided a online [demo](https://huggingface.co/spaces/amphion/NaturalSpeech2), you can try it!
+We also provided an online [demo](https://huggingface.co/spaces/amphion/NaturalSpeech2), feel free to try it!

 ```bibtex
 @article{shen2023naturalspeech,